 (PhD UC Berkeley 1990; Professor; associated faculty in Classics; member, Program on the Ancient Mediterranean World) Archaeology and ethnoarchaeology, colonialism and postcoloniality, material culture theory, consumption, food and alcohol, architecture and urban landscapes, economic anthropology, migration and diaspora, memory, identity politics, Celticism, science studies, ethnomusicology; Europe, Africa.

 (PhD U Chicago 1986; Max Palevsky Professor) Medical anthropology, anthropology of everyday life, popular culture studies, post-structural and critical theory; China.
-(On Leave 2012-2013)

 (PhD UC Berkeley 1976; Mae & Sidney G. Metzl Distinguished Service Professor ; joint appointment with Linguistics) Linguistic anthropology, politics of communication, sociolinguistics, social theory, gender, ethnicity; European studies, postsocialism.
+(On Leave Autumn 2013 and Spring 2014)

 (PhD U Chicago 1988; Professor) Social theory, capitalism, nation and decolonization, anthropology of knowledge, semiotic technologies; Fiji, India.